 University History Collection

 Including calendars, diaries, staff and student magazines, relating to the University of Reading.
-Titles are searchable via the catalogue and can be found on the open access library corridor.
+Titles are searchable via the catalogue and can be found in the Reading Room.

 Museum studies books

-Resources to support Museum Studies students are classified in the 1400s sequence at the beginning of the main The MERL library sequence.
+Resources to support Museum Studies students are classified in the 1400s sequence at the beginning of the main sequence of The MERL library.